 What's happened

-Gerald Brown, a former F-35 instructor with US military experience, was arrested in Indiana for allegedly training Chinese pilots without authorization.
-He traveled to China in December 2023 and returned in February 2026, after negotiating a contract with a Chinese national linked to hacking activities.
-The case highlights ongoing US-China military tensions.
+Gerald Brown, a former US Air Force major and F-35 instructor, was arrested in Indiana for allegedly training Chinese pilots without authorization.
+He traveled to China in December 2023 and returned in February 2026 after negotiating a contract linked to Chinese military training efforts, highlighting ongoing US-China military tensions.

 What's behind the headline?